What are the Signs A Heat Pump Needs Repair?

 Here are some reasons why you should consider replacing:

 Keeping your heat pump working longer requires regular maintenance and professional inspections, typically once a year.
-If you are seeing symptoms such as unusual noises, inconsistent air flow, or an increase in utility bills, it’s time to call Coastal Heat Pumps to get repairs and a system evaluation.
-Contact us to schedule your annual maintenance, book a repair, or get your system evaluated to see if it is time to replace.
+If you are experiencing symptoms such as unusual noises, inconsistent airflow, or an increase in utility bills, it’s time to call Coastal Heat Pumps for repairs and a system evaluation.
+Contact us to schedule your annual maintenance, book a repair, or get your system evaluated to see if it is time to replace it.

 What are the most common signs a heat pump needs repair?